lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-23-Hereditarily_Finite.md

 ### Some applications of HF sets to formalisation

+The HF sets can be used anywhere you need a diversity of possible data structures where no single element can be seen as infinite (such as an arbitrary real number).
+In particular, they seem natural for programming language semantics, though nobody seems to have tried this.

 #### Gödel's incompleteness theorems

-[Świerczkowski](https://doi.org/10.4064/DM422-0-1) used HF sets as the basis for proving Gödel's incompleteness theorems, and I [formalised his work](https://www.cl.cam.ac.uk/~lp15/papers/Formath/Goedel-logic.pdf) using Isabelle/HOL.
+[Świerczkowski](https://doi.org/10.4064/DM422-0-1) used HF sets as the basis for proving Gödel's incompleteness theorems, and I [formalised his work](https://arxiv.org/abs/2104.14260) using Isabelle/HOL.
 Sets are preferable to natural numbers because encoding ("Gödel numbering") becomes trivial.
 Pairing schemes based on powers of primes or the Chinese remainder theorem require nontrivial mathematics, which (for the second incompleteness theorem) has to be formalised.
 Here we would be looking at a formalisation not in Isabelle/HOL's higher-order logic but in a bare-bones formal calculus defined inductively within that logic.
 If you think doing mathematics in a modern proof assistant is difficult, let me remark that doing mathematics in a formalised calculus is a bit like using the kind of proof assistant we had 40 years ago.